kwolf1909/DCF77-clock/README.md

 the voltage is displayed as a low voltage indicator.
 A push button switches between different display modes:
 Time with date, time with seconds, time with temperature, time with battery voltage.
-A sync to DCF-time is performed in the backgroud every 30 minutes, and immediately after power-up.
+A sync to DCF-time is performed in the background every 30 minutes, and immediately after power-up.

 MCU-clock: 8 MHz,